This page reviews mostly free yet quality software and other resources mainly for music students.

 For the study of pitch, one tool I use in my teaching is a Tonal Plexus keyboard from H-Pi Instruments.
 With its unique 205-pitches-per-octave layout, it is unique in being visually clear, flexible for accessing any pitch, and more precise and consistent than completely continuous-pitch instruments (though it is not as easy to control smooth gliding and lacks other dynamic subtlety).
 It is connected to Western theory, but is capable of playing any non-Western tuning.
 The ideas behind the keyboard design are interesting and complex and there is a theory section on the site worth reading for those who are really curious.
 I don't entirely agree with everything about the maker's particular emphasis, but the ideas are interesting and well-presented.

-The free/gratis TPXE software (Mac/Win) is a virtual version of the Tonal Plexus keyboard.
+The proprietary TPXE software (Mac/Win) is a virtual version of the Tonal Plexus keyboard and can be used with many features at no charge.
 All varieties of pitch can be tested out in this unique visual layout.
 Also, chord shapes can be shown and played over the keys, highlighting various justly-tuned or customizable chords.

 H-Pi also has many other interesting software programs to explore.
 One of the best ways to explore tuning for beginners is to buy a ($24) license for CSE Pro (Mac/Win) and use it with any MIDI-capable keyboard (many keyboards now include USB connection, or you can get a $5 USB-MIDI Converter with any keyboard with MIDI-output).
 CSE can retune the pitches of your keyboard to any pitch and includes a large selection of preset scales.